 Living and Serving Among Slum Dwellers

 Pravita, Esther and Sandi carried special burdens in their hearts for the poor and downtrodden.
-They committed to serve them in Christ’s name as Gospel for Asia-supported Sisters of Compassion and moved into a slum filled with impoverished families, most of whom survived by begging or rummaging through the garbage to find salvageable items they could sell.
+They committed to serve them in Christ’s name as Gospel for Asia (GFA)-supported Sisters of Compassion and moved into a slum filled with impoverished families, most of whom survived by begging or rummaging through the garbage to find salvageable items they could sell.
 Instead of attending school, children worked alongside their parents to help make ends meet.

 When the sisters acquired a room inside a rental house within the slum, they began praying for the slum dwellers and started literacy classes in their home for children.
 The women taught reading and writing and also shared stories and verses from Scripture.
 The Lord blessed their work, and the group of enthusiastic young scholars grew.